Norman Paterson School of International Affairs: PhD

+NPSIA also offers a PhD fast-track option for full-time M.A. students who demonstrate outstanding academic performance and research potential.

 Joint and dual degrees

 NPSIA offers an M.A./JD degree in conjunction with the University of Ottawa's Faculty of Law.
 Students must apply to both the JD and the M.A. programs separately and gain admission to each program to be admitted into the joint program.
 M.A./JD students do one year at UOttawa before completing their second year at NPSIA.

 The school has also partnered with Carleton's Department of Civil and Environmental Engineering to offer the Master of Infrastructure Protection and International Security (MIPIS).
 This degree combines infrastructure engineering with international affairs to address issues at the nexus of national security and engineering.

 Research units and publications

 As a hub of international affairs-related research, NPSIA houses a number of different research centres.
 Each is a unique body tasked with producing research on a specific topic or collection of related topics.
 Many NPSIA professors are actively involved in these research centres.
 NPSIA is affiliated with the following research centres: